-(A) HIGH SCHOOL GRADUATION REQUIREMENTS AND REVISIONS TO THEM SHALL BE APPROVED BY A SCHOOL ENTITY'S GOVERNING BOARD WITHIN SIX MONTHS OF THIS REGULATION'S PUBLICATION IN THE PENNSYLVANIA BULLETIN, AND A COPY OF THE REQUIREMENTS SHALL BE PUBLISHED AND DISTRIBUTED TO STUDENTS, PARENTS AND GUARDIANS.
+(A) APPROVAL.
+HIGH SCHOOL GRADUATION REQUIREMENTS AND REVISIONS TO THEM SHALL BE APPROVED BY A SCHOOL ENTITY'S GOVERNING BOARD WITHIN SIX MONTHS OF THIS REGULATION'S PUBLICATION IN THE PENNSYLVANIA BULLETIN, AND A COPY OF THE REQUIREMENTS SHALL BE PUBLISHED AND DISTRIBUTED TO STUDENTS, PARENTS AND GUARDIANS.
 COPIES OF THE REQUIREMENTS ALSO SHALL BE AVAILABLE IN EACH SCHOOL BUILDING OR ON EACH SCHOOL ENTITY'S PUBLICLY ACCESSIBLE WEBSITE.
-CHANGES TO HIGH SCHOOL GRADUATION REQUIREMENTS SHALL BE PUBLISHED AND DISTRIBUTED TO STUDENTS, PARENTS AND GUARDIANS AND MADE AVAILABLE IN EACH SCHOOL BUILDING OR ON EACH SCHOOL ENTITY'S PUBLICLY ACCESSIBLE WEBSITE IMMEDIATELY FOLLOWING APPROVAL BY THE GOVERNING BOARD. (a) (B) Requirements through the [2013-2014] 2015-2016 school year.
-Each school district, AVTS and charter school, (including a cyber charter school), AND AVTS, IF APPLICABLE, shall specify requirements for graduation [in the strategic plan under § 4.13 (relating to strategic plans)].
+CHANGES TO HIGH SCHOOL GRADUATION REQUIREMENTS SHALL BE PUBLISHED AND DISTRIBUTED TO STUDENTS, PARENTS AND GUARDIANS AND MADE AVAILABLE IN EACH SCHOOL BUILDING OR ON EACH SCHOOL ENTITY'S PUBLICLY ACCESSIBLE WEBSITE IMMEDIATELY FOLLOWING APPROVAL BY THE GOVERNING BOARD.

+(a) (B) Requirements through the [2013-2014] 2015-2016 school year.
+Each school district, AVTS and charter school, (including a cyber charter school), AND AVTS, IF APPLICABLE, shall specify requirements for graduation [in the strategic plan under § 4.13] (relating to strategic plans)].
 Requirements through the [2013-2014] 2015-2016 school year must include course completion and grades, completion of a culminating project, results of local assessments aligned with the academic standards and a demonstration of proficiency in [Reading, Writing] English Language Arts and Mathematics on either the State assessments administered in grade 11 or 12 or local [assessment] assessments aligned with academic standards and State assessments under § 4.52 (relating to local assessment system) at the proficient level or better to graduate.
-The purpose of the culminating project is to assure that students are able to apply, analyze, synthesize and evaluate information and communicate significant knowledge and understanding.
+The purpose of the culminating project is to assure that 22 PA Code Chapter 4 Final-form rulemaking #006-326 October 18, 2013 students are able to apply, analyze, synthesize and evaluate information and communicate significant knowledge and understanding.